sin-ack/ultim/README.md

 ## Building

-Build the example module first: `cargo -p example build` Then, run Ultim: `cargo run`
+1. Build the example module: `cargo -p example build`
+2. Run ultim: `cargo run`

 There's an example `manifest.json` that loads in the example module.

 ## License